Welcome To Kaleidoscope Pre-K for All Page!

 - Can relate pictures in books to stories

-Musical Theatre Club
+Musical Theater Club

 September – June

-In Musical Theatre Club, kids will develop their skills as singers, dancers, and actors through many fun games and activities that include imitating, acting out, creating a dance, and more.
-In Musical Theatre Club, we will play games that utilize imagination and energy, build on children’s ability to focus, problem solve, and cooperate.
+In Musical Theater Club, kids will develop their skills as singers, dancers, and actors through many fun games and activities that include imitating, acting out, creating a dance, and more.
+In Musical Theater Club, we will play games that utilize imagination and energy, build on children’s ability to focus, problem solve, and cooperate.
 Musical Theater Club will help children activate the creative portions of their minds, role play different emotions, learn to trust and cooperate with one another, and to better understand themselves.
 It is also a lot of fun and a great chance to work out some physical energy in a positive way.